wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 Waves [node](/en/blockchain/node/) parameters are stored in the **node configuration file** (*.conf).
 The system uses HOCON (Human-Optimized Config Object Notation) format that provides simple syntax and ability to use comments.
 [Read more about HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).
 See [default node configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) for reference and the usage examples of parameters.

-The node configuration file is stored in [default application directory](#default-application-directory).
+The node configuration file is located in [default application directory](#default-application-directory).

 ## Required Parameters